 Ignatian Scholarship Application Requirements:

 - Your admissions application must be complete.
-A complete application includes sixth semester high school transcripts, official SAT or ACT scores and one letter of recommendation.
+A complete application includes sixth semester high school transcripts and one letter of recommendation.

-- Have a minimum of a 3.5 GPA on a 4.0 scale (weighted or unweighted)*.
+- Have a minimum of a 3.5 GPA on a 4.0 scale (weighted or unweighted)* in your core courses.
 Please see Loyola's GPA policy for first year applicants below.

 - Submit the Ignatian application and required essay.
 View application here.
 (This essay will also serve as your application to the Honors Program.)